-The next meeting of the Colorado Emergency Planning Commission (CEPC) will be held at the Division of Emergency Management on July 14th, from 1:00 pm to 4:00 pm, in the Policy Room.
+The next meeting of the Colorado Emergency Planning Commission (CEPC) will be held at the Division of Emergency Management on July 20th.
+Click here for Agenda.

 The legislation required each state appoint a State Emergency Response Commission to implement the act in their state.
 In Colorado, the Colorado Emergency Planning Commission (CEPC) was created.
 It is made up of the following statutorily required members representing the Colorado Department of Public Health and Environment - Hazardous Materials and Waste Management Division, the Department of Local Affairs - Colorado Division of Emergency Management and the Division of Local Government, the Department of Public Safety - Fire Safety Division, and the Colorado State Patrol.
 These representatives are permanent members of the CEPC.
 The balance of the CEPC is made up of representatives appointed by the Governor and serving a two (2) year term from the following areas: Two (2) from affected industries, two (2) from local governments and two (2) from the public interest or community groups, and one (1) from the Local Emergency Planning Committee (LEPC) community.